awsdocs/aws-net-developer-guide/doc_source/enforcing-tls.md

 **Windows**

 Modern distributions of Windows have TLS 1\.2 support [enabled by default](https://docs.microsoft.com/en-us/windows/win32/secauthn/protocols-in-tls-ssl--schannel-ssp-)\.
 If you're running on Windows 7 SP1 or Windows Server 2008 R2 SP1, you need to ensure that TLS 1\.2 support is enabled in the registry, as described at [https://docs\.microsoft\.com/en\-us/windows\-server/security/tls/tls\-registry\-settings\#tls\-12](https://docs.microsoft.com/en-us/windows-server/security/tls/tls-registry-settings#tls-12)\.
 If you're running an earlier distribution, you must upgrade your operating system\.
+For information about TLS 1\.3 support in Windows, check the latest Microsoft documentation for the minimum required client or server versions\.

 **macOS**

 If you're running \.NET Core 2\.1 or later, TLS 1\.2 is enabled by default\.
 TLS 1\.2 is supported by [OS X Mavericks v10\.9 or later](https://support.apple.com/en-us/HT202854)\. \.NET Core version 2\.1 and later require newer versions of macOS, as described at [https://docs\.microsoft\.com/en\-us/dotnet/core/install/dependencies?tabs=netcore21&pivots=os\-macos](https://docs.microsoft.com/en-us/dotnet/core/install/dependencies?tabs=netcore21&pivots=os-macos)\.

 If you're using \.NET Core 1\.0, \.NET Core [uses OpenSSL on macOS](https://github.com/dotnet/announcements/issues/21), a dependency that must be installed separately\.
-OpenSSL added support for TLS 1\.2 in [version 1\.0\.1](https://www.openssl.org/news/changelog.html#x35) \(03/14/2012\)\.
+OpenSSL added support for TLS 1\.2 in version 1\.0\.1, and added support for TLS 1\.3 in version 1\.1\.1\.

 **Linux**

 \.NET Core on Linux requires OpenSSL, which comes bundled with many Linux distributions\.
 But it can also be installed separately\.
-OpenSSL added support for TLS 1\.2 in [version 1\.0\.1](https://www.openssl.org/news/changelog.html#x35) \(03/14/2012\)\.
+OpenSSL added support for TLS 1\.2 in version 1\.0\.1, and added support for TLS 1\.3 in version 1\.1\.1\.
 If you're using a modern version of \.NET Core \(2\.1 or later\) and have installed a package manager, it's likely that a more modern version of OpenSSL was installed for you\.

 To be sure, you can run **`openssl version`** in a terminal and verify that the version is later than 1\.0\.1\.